jeremytammik/tbc/a/1547_workhalf_aks_opener.md

 Much of the code is by others.
 Its mangling and ignorant misuse is my ongoing doing.
 Much thanks to the professionals like Jeremy Tammik who provided the means directly or by mention one way or another for probably all the code needed.

+Many thanks to Allan for putting together and sharing this!

 #### <a name="8"></a>RvtFader